 The hotel’s 23 guest rooms were completely reconfigured and refurbished to create 20 larger en-suite bedrooms and luxury duplex suites.
 The dining room was also extended to open onto a new garden terrace.

 The hotel renovation project was managed by the our team of specialist hotel architects who ensured the building’s original features were conserved.
-The hotel opened in March 2016 and has received awards and rave reviews.

 We worked with interior designer James Mackie and landscape architect Frances Truscott on the project.